signalfx/splunk-otel-collector-chart/README.md

-**Installations that use this distribution can receive direct help from Splunk's support teams.** Customers are free to use the core OpenTelemetry OSS components (several do!) and we will provide our best effort to guide them through any issues that crop up.
-However only the Splunk distributions are officially supported by Splunk support and support-related SLAs.
+**Installations that use this distribution can receive direct help from Splunk's support teams.** Customers are free to use the core OpenTelemetry OSS components (several do!).
+We will provide best effort guidance for using these components;
+however, only the Splunk distributions are in scope for official Splunk support and support-related SLAs.

 This distribution currently supports: